-For publicly traded companies, the Sarbanes-Oxley Act of 2002 (and implementing regulations) requires them to maintain a system of internal controls over financial reporting.
-Regulatory guidance has stated that '[m]anagement's evaluation of the risk of misstatement

-[of financial reports] should include consideration of the vulnerability of the entity to fraudulent activity . . . and whether any such exposure could result in a material misstatement of the financial statements.'
+The Sarbanes-Oxley Act of 2002 (and implementing regulations) requires publicly traded companies to maintain a system of internal controls over financial reporting.
+Regulatory guidance states that '[m]anagement's evaluation of the risk of misstatement [of financial reports] should include consideration of the vulnerability of the entity to fraudulent activity . . . and whether any such exposure could result in a material misstatement of the financial statements.'
 To meet these requirements, companies are audited to determine the extent to which they maintain a series of IT 'general controls' on systems designated as related to financial reporting.
+In early 2018, the Securities and Exchange Commission (SEC) approved an interpretive release updating guidance on public company disclosures and other obligations concerning cybersecurity matters.
+Much of the guidance is devoted to reiterating and expanding upon earlier staff guidance, which was issued to assist companies in assessing what disclosures might be required about cybersecurity risks or incidents.
+The new guidance further illustrates potential disclosures that companies should consider, stresses the importance of cybersecurity policies and procedures, and discusses the application of disclosure controls and procedures, insider trading prohibitions, and selective disclosure prohibitions in the cybersecurity context.
+Recognising that the cybersecurity landscape continues to shift, the SEC's chair noted that the SEC 'will continue to evaluate developments in this area and consider feedback about whether any further guidance or rules are needed'.

 Some subject-matter specific cybersecurity standards focus narrowly on a single constituency or a single government agency.
 For example, the Veterans Affairs Information Security Enhancement Act, passed in 2006 as part of the Veterans Benefits, Health Care, and Information Technology Act, requires the Department of Veterans Affairs (VA) to implement agency-wide information security procedures to protect sensitive personal information held by the VA and VA information systems.
-The Food and Drug Administration has issued guidance on considerations for the post-market management of cybersecurity in medical devices.
+The Food and Drug Administration (FDA) has issued guidance on considerations for the post-market management of cybersecurity in medical devices.
 The guidance states that medical device cybersecurity is a shared responsibility among stakeholders, including healthcare facilities, patients, providers and manufacturers of medical devices.
 It recommends that companies address cybersecurity vulnerabilities during the design and development of medical devices, and also states that manufacturers should address cybersecurity vulnerabilities after medical devices have entered the market.
+The FDA recently issued a draft revised version of the premarket guidance, as well as a cybersecurity 'playbook' for healthcare delivery organisations focused on promoting cybersecurity readiness.

-There are also numerous recent or pending legislative proposals to regulate the security of certain sectors, including the automotive sector, data brokers and certain energy companies.
+There have also recently been numerous legislative proposals to regulate the security of certain sectors, including the automotive sector, data brokers, certain energy companies and internet of things manufacturers.

-A handful of states have also adopted general security requirements that apply to companies conducting business in their state, collecting personal information about residents or citizens of their states, or both.
+In addition to the sector-specific regulations described above, a handful of states have adopted general security requirements that apply to companies conducting business in their state, collecting personal information about residents or citizens of their states, or both.
 A primary example is the Massachusetts Standards for the Protection of Personal Information of Residents of the Commonwealth.
 These regulations require companies collecting personal information about Massachusetts residents to develop written information security programmes containing administrative, technical and physical safeguards.
 Other states have enacted narrower requirements, such as security requirements for particularly sensitive information (eg, payment card data, mental health information) and secure disposal requirements for electronic or paper media containing sensitive personal information.